Eel River Estuary Preserve: Geography

-The preserves protect tidal wetlands, freshwater marsh, grasslands, beach frontage, and dunes at the southern end of the Eel River estuary.

-The landscape includes a half-moon bay, coastal habitats used by migratory waterfowl, and a small island that serves as a haul-out site for seals.

-The landscape transitions from estuary to dunes and then to the Pacific Ocean.
+The preserves are located at the mouth of the Eel River and include tidal wetlands, freshwater marsh, grasslands, beach, and coastal dunes.
+The landscape includes a half-moon bay, coastal habitat used by migratory waterfowl, and a small island that serves as a haul-out site for seals.
+The preserve landscape transitions from estuary wetlands to coastal dunes and the Pacific Ocean.